-4.3.3 Base Aggregate
+4.3.3 Aggregate Base Course

-Base aggregate for floor slabs and beneath pavements should be clean crushed rock or crushed gravel.
+Aggregate base course for floor slabs and beneath pavements should be clean crushed rock or crushed gravel.
 The base aggregate should contain no deleterious materials, meet specifications provided in WSDOT SS 9-03.9(3) - Crushed Surfacing Base Course, and have less than 5 percent (by dry weight) passing the US Standard No. 200 Sieve.
 The imported granular material should be placed in one lift and compacted to at least 95 percent of the maximum dry density, as determined by ASTM D1557.